 The board of directors regularly holds executive sessions without the presence of executive management.
 The sessions are scheduled and led by our Executive Chairman of the Board.
 Any director can request additional executive session(s) be scheduled.

 Director Attendance at Annual Stockholder Meetings

 Directors are encouraged, but not required, to attend our Annual Stockholder Meeting.
-Our 2012 annual meeting of stockholders will be our first annual meeting as a public company.

 Board's Role in Risk Oversight